|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 9: Dong Hoi to Hue via Hien Luong & Thach Han Bridges (The DMZ)

 In the morning drive from Dong Hoi, along Highway 1 into the DMZ (the Demilitarized Zone).
-We first visit the Vinh Moc Underground Village, which is different from the more famous Chu Chi tunnels, as these tunnels and caves were used for living not fighting.
+We first visit the Vinh Moc Underground Village, which is different from the more famous Cu Chi tunnels, as these tunnels and caves were used for living not fighting.
 The Vinh Moc tunnels have not been altered for tourists.
-We stop at the Hien Luong and Thach Han bridges en route to Hue, where the US and Vietnam exchanged POW's in 1972.
+We stop at the Hien Luong Bridge, once the temporary division between North & South Vietnam and Thach Han Bridge built by the French and where the US and Vietnam exchanged POW's in 1972.
 Overnight Hue.

 Day 10: Hue Sightseeing